 6.2 Compliance Requirements

-In order to place any ISM products on the European market there are requirements to meet minimum conducted and radiated emission limits for EMC and Safety .
+In order to place any ISM products on the European market there are requirements to meet minimum conducted and radiated emission limits for EMC [i-9] and Safety [i-10] [i-11].
 The appropriate European standard covering radio frequency disturbance from ISM equipment is EN 55011:2009+A1 [i-8].

 This standard identifies limits for Group 1 and 2 equipments where Group 1 applies to everything except those systems identified under Group 2.
 Group 2 equipment refers to systems associated with the treatment and analysis of materials, for example welding, adhesive curing and so on.

 It would be assumed that wireless chargers systems are covered as Group 1.

 In addition there are two classes in each Group.
-Broadly speaking Class A requirements apply in any environment except a domestic environment.
+Broadly speaking Class A requirements apply in any environment except a domestic environment (residential environment).
 Class B requirements apply in domestic environments.
 Broadly speaking the Class B emission requirements are more stringent than those for Class A.

 It might be assumed that wireless chargers systems fall into Class B but it might be considered than some higher power applications like those under CAT 4 and CAT 5 above could fall under Class A too.
 (But then Class B is more stringent).

 For Group 1 devices there are conducted and radiated emission limits: